AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userPermissions.md

 # Retrieve User Permissions

 Retrieve the permission-related information for specific users.
-By invoking the `/insights/users/access` endpoint, you can retrieve a summary of specific users.
+By invoking the `/insights/users/access` endpoint, you can retrieve the permissions of specific users.
 This method is useful for obtaining detailed insights into the permissions granted to users.

 ## Permission